Image

 1. The digital PR associate continues pitching the campaign to other publishers.

-After sending the campaign to Elite Daily, it was featured there as well as a dofollow link.
+After sending the campaign to Elite Daily, it was featured there, along with a dofollow link.

 Our digital PR associate also found success with YourTango.

-While the domain authority is lower (62) and social shares fewer (32), this is still great coverage and the link is highly valuable.
+While the domain authority is lower (62) and social shares are fewer (32), this is still great coverage, and the link is highly valuable.

 Pro tip: Don’t focus only on top-tier publishers.
-A well-rounded mix of links from sites with varying domain authority tells the search engines your content and site is high-quality.
+A well-rounded mix of links from sites with varying domain authority tells the search engines that your content and site are high quality.

 Also honing in on the “sex” angle, Women’s Health wrote an article about the campaign’s results.